-**Summer 2022 Update: The GCT is pleased to announce that we have been awarded two grants to help us complete work as part of a comprehensive four year project to improve safety, accessibility, and usage of this flagship property.
+**December 2022 Update: Bates is currently open.
+The GCT is pleased to announce that we have been awarded two grants to help us complete work as part of a comprehensive four year project to improve safety, accessibility, and usage of this flagship property.
+Much of this work has been completed and the property is open with an expanded parking area, an accessible parking space, a new accessible trail, and restored meadows.
+Work will resume in Spring 2023 to complete the accessible trail, install new accessible picnic tables, and complete safety updates to the main trail.
+There will be brief closures when the work is completed.
 Please scroll to the bottom of this page for a full description of the project.

 This property consists or two connected parcels, one of 38.5 acres given by Natica Bates in 1968, and the other of approximately 10 acres donated by Arthur and Camilla Blackman in 1984.

 The entrance is on Old Ayer Road, a short distance from Route 119 and an easy walk or bicycle ride from the Town center.
 There is off-road parking for several cars.
 After crossing James Brook , the trail proceeds on level land past two fields, the Harvey Whitehill Memorial picnic area in a pine grove, and Cady Pond Brook.
 After a sharp tum to the right. the trail skirts the edge of a vernal pool before entering a steep climb of 180 feel to the top of Indian Hill.
 There a spectacular view opens up towards the west across fields and orchards, affording a clear view of Mt.
 Wachusett on a good day.
 As the trail progresses, views open to Temple Mountain and Monadnock in the northwest.